5 Ways to Re-purpose a Sap Bucket

 And with maple syrup season upon us, bucket loads of... well, sap buckets are showing up in hoards at the weekly Shipshewana Antique Auction!

-For this Auction Challenge, Anna bid on and won a bundle of old sap buckets.
-Now to turn them into something pretty!
-I'm going to show you five different ways to re-purpose an old sap bucket.
+For this Auction Challenge, a bundle of old sap buckets turned into something amazing!
+Learn five different ways to re-purpose an old sap bucket.

 1. Kid's Game

-For our first re-purpose, I lined up the buckets in any old-school "toss game" fashion.
-I marked out math problems on scrap paper and clipped them on with clothes pins.
+For our first re-purpose, an old-school "toss game".
+Mark out math problems on scrap paper and clip them on with clothes pins.
 The clothes pins allows you to easily change out math problems or switch over the sight words identification.

 To play the game, ask kids to throw the ball into a bucket and have them solve the problem.
 Get it right and receive a point!